 Shop-Vac was a great experience and I met a lot of great people there.
 A large company like that seems to allow many of the brighter stars there to shed a lot of the small town attitudes and politics when you need to get the next truckloads of vacs out the door no matter what and you have bigger problems to worry about than who went to lunch early or who got a bigger raise.

 I got the opportunity to help found a startup company, called Marginpoint, in Williamsport, Pennsylvania, in 2000.
 I left Shop-Vac and “donated” my freelance clients to the cause in exchange for what I was told was a partnership stake in the company.
 I learned a lot about the web and the company went through a mini version of the dotcom boom-bust cycle that happened in silicon valley.
-After migrating my clients to Marginpoint, I was fired a year or so in — on a Friday at 5pm.
-My wife opened champagne — she never liked Marginpoint of the owners — and it turned out to be the best ‘bad’ day I ever had.
+After migrating my clients to Marginpoint, I was fired on a Friday at 5pm (about a year and a half into my stint there).
+My wife opened champagne and it turned out to be the best ‘bad’ day I ever had.
 It gave me the kick I needed to start my own company, MoJo Active.
 My partner in MoJo Active, Timm Moyer, joked one time that we should send the owners of Marginpoint a gift for firing me.
-About one hour after my departure, most of my clients came back to us, without me asking them.
-Two years after they fired me, Marginpoint was out of business and all of my former freelance clients except one or two had come back to work with Timm and I. The last ones eventually came back to us as well.
+About one hour after my departure, most of my clients came back to me, without me asking them to.
+Twoish years after they fired me, Marginpoint was out of business and all of my former freelance clients except one or two had come back to work with Timm and I. The last ones eventually came back to us as well.
 My company, with less capital and the same geography, talent and client list had thrived while Marginpoint died.
 It taught me a lot about how not to run a company, the importance of treating our coworkers well, and above all, being driven by the needs of our customers.
-Clients first wins every time.

-MoJo Active started out as just Timm and I in our basement offices in our respective homes but has grown to be about a dozen full time — scratch that — thirty six full time — and half a dozen part time coworkers.
+MoJo Active started out as just Timm and I in our basement offices in our respective homes but has grown to be almost 40 full time and half a dozen part time coworkers.
 I’ve never had the quality of talent to work with anywhere else.
-And we sold the company to two wonderful long term team members just before Covid hit.
-We had our best year ever under the new owners and Timm and I continue to work there in transition.
-During Covid, ecommerce exploded in the web world.
-We were set up perfectly with a partnership with Big Commerce, that since has turned into the highest level partnership.
-We have been working with bigger and better clients than ever.
+We sold the company just as the pandemic was breaking out to two long term team members and it has thrived under them.

 Told you no one would be interested in any of this except me.